eclipse-openj9/openj9/doc/compiler/MicroJIT/vISA.md

 # Overview

-MicroJIT uses a stack-based vISA.
+MicroJIT uses a stack-based virtual ISA.
 This means values are pushed onto the computation stack, popped off the computation stack, saved and loaded from a local array, and that operands for a given instruction are either in the instruction stream, or on the computation stack.

-MicroJIT is implemented on register based architectures, and makes use of those registers as pointers onto the stack and temporary holding cells for values either being used by an operation, or being saved and loaded to and from the local array.
+MicroJIT is implemented on register-based architectures, and makes use of those registers as pointers onto the stack and temporary holding cells for values either being used by an operation, or being saved and loaded to and from the local array.
 Below are the mappings for